dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/cockatoo.md

 Malay **kakatua** names the crested parrots of the archipelago.
 Three accounts of the name are current in the literature.

 The first is echoic.
-Vieillot held it, and there is direct testimony from 1707: William Funnell, describing the birds in the wild, reports that "they will call *Crockadore*, *Crockadore*; for which reason they go by that name."
+It is the account the Real Academia gives — *voz onomatopéyica, imitativa de su canto* — and Vieillot held it too.
+There is direct testimony from 1707: William Funnell, describing the birds in the wild, reports that "they will call *Crockadore*, *Crockadore*; for which reason they go by that name."
 An 1854 source puts it more baldly — the cockatoo shrieks its own name.

 The second parses the word as a compound: *kakak* "elder brother or sister," a respectful term of address, plus *tua* "old."
 This is the account etymonline gives, and the ornithological literature glosses it "older sister," referring the name to the birds' noisy sororal behaviour.

 The third comes from an 1850 note in the *Journal of the Indian Archipelago*, which gives Malay *kakatuwah* as "a vice, a gripe" — a clamping tool — as well as the name of the bird, and refers the naming to its powerful bill.
+This is the form the Real Academia cites as its etymon, spelled *kakatūwa*, so the same Malay word carries the first account and the third.

 Note what the section does not contain.
 There is no Latin here, and no Indo-European root.
 The word arrives in Europe already complete, and everything that follows is damage.

 ---

-## 2. Into Europe by two doors
+## 2. Into Europe by three doors

-The word reached Europe twice, independently, and the two entries account for the split in the modern forms.
+The word reached Europe three times, independently, and the separate entries account for the split in the modern forms.

 Portuguese took **cacatua** from the Malay directly, attested by 1632 — a straightforward transcription with the vowels and the syllable count intact.
-Dutch took **kaketoe**, separately, through the traffic of the Vereenigde Oostindische Compagnie, and altered the second vowel in the process.
+Spanish took **cacatúa** directly as well: the Diccionario de la lengua española derives it from Malay *kakatūwa* and names no intermediary.
+Dutch took **kaketoe**, separately again, through the traffic of the Vereenigde Oostindische Compagnie, and altered the second vowel in the process.

 English is downstream of the Dutch, not of the Portuguese: *cockatoo* is from *kaketoe*, first recorded in the 1610s.
 French is downstream of the Portuguese.
-So the English word and the Romance words are cousins rather than ancestor and descendant, and the resemblance between *cockatoo* and *cacatua* is the resemblance of two siblings who have each been separately misheard.
+So the English word and the Romance words are cousins rather than ancestor and descendant, and the resemblance between *cockatoo* and *cacatua* is the resemblance of siblings who have each been separately misheard.

 The Dutch also produced a diminutive, *kaketielje*, recorded 1850, which English took as *cockatiel*.